 SIGN 4: INFRASTRUCTURE TESTING IS GIVEN DUE EMPHASIS

-In health more than any other, IT systems need to be qualified as fit for purpose and operate as intended in a specific IT environment.
+In health more than any other sector, IT systems need to be qualified as fit for purpose and operate as intended in a specific IT environment.
 There is little value in investing in the best clinical information systems if performance or integration issues reduce their effectiveness.

 A typical health environment is a complex mix of multiple integrated software technologies, hosted and being accessed by multiple hardware devices and involving multiple vendors.
-Applying specialist infrastructure testing skills in health is important, as they can take a broader view of how these technologies fit together, and identify risks in new implementation or software upgrades.
+Applying specialist infrastructure testing skills in health is important, as it applies a broader view of how these technologies fit together identifying risks in new implementations or software upgrades.

 We’re ready to help NZ health

-In the healthcare sector Qual IT have worked with organisations like the Ministry of Health, Health Alliance, Waikato DHB and Central TAS.
-We are New Zealand’s largest test consultancy and provide independent testing services to some of the country’s largest and most successful organisations including Transpower, NZ Police, IAG and Air New Zealand through offices in Auckland, Wellington, Hamilton and Christchurch.
+Within the healthcare sector, Qual IT have worked with organisations such as; the Ministry of Health, Health Alliance, Waikato DHB and Central TAS.
+We are New Zealand’s largest test consultancy and provide independent testing services to some of the country’s largest and most successful organisations including; Transpower, NZ Police, IAG and Air New Zealand via our offices in Auckland, Wellington, Hamilton and Christchurch.

-Read how we helped the Canterbury District Health Board save 5 months of clinicians time through 4 days of test automation.
+Read how we helped the Canterbury District Health Board save five months of clinicians time through four days of test automation.